soccermatics/Soccermatics/course/source/index.rst

 for the theory. **Abstract ideas become more concrete with applications.**

-Three ways to do this course
+Two ways to do this course
 ============================

 **Students:** This is 5 credit course at `Uppsala University